Impossibleclone/vimingo/README.md

 Press v to switch to Visual mode:

-In Visual mode the h, j, k, l keys can be used to highlight the text.
+In Visual mode the motions can be used to highlight the text.

     y to yank